Housatonic River: Covered wooden bridges

 Three wooden covered bridges cross the Housatonic River.
 Two are in Connecticut: one known as Bull's Bridge, which spans the river between Gaylordsville and Kent, and another at Cornwall, known as the West Cornwall Covered Bridge.
 Reinforced with present-day materials, both bridges carry normal vehicle traffic, albeit in only one direction at a time.
 The third bridge, Old Covered Bridge located in Sheffield, Massachusetts, was destroyed by fire and rebuilt in 1998; it is now open only to foot traffic.

+Cultural references

+Lydia Sigourney's poem The Housatonic is in her volume, Scenes in my Native Land, 1845, where it accompanied by descriptive text on the river and its neighbourhood.